syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Enable-Persistence.md

 * editSettings.showAddNewRow
 * contextMenuSettings.enableContextMenu

-I> The given excluded properties can be included in persist state using `_ignoreOnPersist` in grid prototype.
+I> The given excluded properties can be included in persist state using the  `_ignoreOnPersist` property in grid prototype.

 ## Accessing currently stored state

-Persisted state can be accessed through local storage using corresponding key name.
+The persisted state can be accessed through local storage using corresponding key name.
 Key name is the combination of plugin name and control id.

 {% highlight js %}
 var gridStateString = window.localStorage.ejGridGrid; // grid state as string